joelkino/FFPP/README.md

 Now we repeat this procedure for the remaining databases such as `dotnet ef database update --context ExcludedTenants`.
 There is a file in the project folder of this repository named `update_databases.txt`, this will contain all of these commands so you can create all databases as necessary by using all the commands in this file.

 **This process will be automated in production**.

+### Running the project

+Now that we have stashed our secrets and created our databases, we are free to run the project.

+Given that this is a web API, it is not expected to have a user interface when it runs in production.
+For development however, we are utilising the tool [Swagger](https://swagger.io/) which provides both automated documentaion of our API, and a user interface that lets us perform the RESTful API HTTP methods against our API routes from the browser.

+Ensure you run the project in "Debug" mode not "Release".